 About the Youth, Technology, and Jobs (YTJ) Project

 The Government of Jordan (GoJ) has received financing from the International Bank for Reconstruction and Development (The World Bank) to implement the Youth, Technology, and Jobs (YTJ) project, which became effective in April 2020.
-The YTJ project aims to improve digitallyenabled income opportunities and expand digitized government services in Jordan.
+The YTJ project aims to improve digitally-enabled income opportunities and expand digitized government services in Jordan.
 The project will build an impetus for private sector-led growth of the digital economy and make interventions to address specific constraints in the supply and demand sides of the digital economy.
 The project duration is five years.
 The Ministry of Digital Economy & Entrepreneurship (MoDEE) is the implementing agency of the YTJ project.

 The objective of this TOR is to identify and hire a Digital Payments Lead for the project.
 The Digital Payments Lead will support the Digital Transformation Manager with the preparation and implementation of digitization of payments activities under sub-component 2.3 “Support the government commitment to advance penetration of digital payments in Jordan supporting e-payments for all applicable government services, with a focus on front-end services.”